 Largest among the three specialized INOX machines, this model is tailored for larger work pieces, bars, and flanges.
 Additionally, it enhances your ability to achieve greater depth for bevels or radii.

-Specially designed for smaller surfaces , shapes, holes, and flanges, our EBI INOX is lightweight and easy to handle.
+Crafted with precision for compact products, shapes, holes, and flanges, our EBI INOX stands as a lightweight and effortlessly manageable solution.

 Before you get started: make sure the machine is unplugged or removed from the air hose.
 Next: check that your adapter and the shear pin are in good condition.
 If either is damaged, you must replace it before you start using the machine.
 Damaged parts can shorten the service time of the cutters.

 Attach the bevel cutter to the adapter